Policies > P105: EQUAL OPPORTUNITY/AFFIRMATIVE ACTION

 - Office of the President

-Affirmative action and equal opportunity affect all employment practices including, but not limited to, recruitment, hiring, transfers, promotions, benefits, compensation, training, educational opportunities, and terminations.
+Affirmative action requires that the university take specific actions and make special efforts to recruit, employ, and promote qualified members of formerly excluded or clearly underrepresented groups.
 To further ensure the goals of equal opportunity and affirmative action with respect to employment and education, the University endeavors to increase the availability of opportunities for students, staff, and faculty from groups that have been previously excluded or underrepresented.
 Students or employees having disabilities that require reasonable accommodations or auxiliary aids may be accommodated through the Office of the ADA Coordinator.

 Room 201, Administration Building

-- Section 86.9(a) of Title IX of the Education Amendments of 1972
+- Title IX of the Education Amendments of 1972

-- Federal Rehabilitation Act of 1973, Sections 503 and 504
+- Federal Rehabilitation Act of 1973, as amended: Sections 503 and Sections 504

 Official Compilation of Codes, Rules and Regulations of the State of New York:

 Title 8, Chapter V, Subchapter C, Part 535

 - Executive Order #11246 as amended